June 1 STRATEGY

 Hide me from the secret counsel of evildoers, From the tumult of those who do iniquity.

-Any athlete going into a game would do well to remember that the other team has a coach, and it is his job to figure out a way to defeat their team.
-It’s not just a team running around, but there is a strategy to defeat their team.
-They should become aware of the strategy and how this can be countered.
+Any soldier going into battle would do well to remember that the enemy has a general, and it is his job to figure out a way to defeat their army.
+It’s not just men running around, but there is a strategy to defeat their army.
+They should be aware of the strategy and how this can be countered.
 All believers in Jesus should be aware that their enemy has a strategy to defeat them.
 We are not simply living our lives.
 Our enemy has a play to cause us to be ineffective for God and to destroy us ultimately.
 We should be aware of his schemes.
 Are you looking to God for His strategy for your life?

 2 Samuel 18:1-19:10

 How blessed is the one whom You choose and bring near to you to dwell in Your courts.
 We will be satisfied with the goodness of Your house, Your holy temple.

 Do you remember what it was like to be chosen to be on a team?
 In school, being chosen for the relay team or the math team felt so good.
 And if you were chosen first, wow!
 Do you remember what that felt like?
 Being chosen can give you such confidence and even make you a better player.
 There is no greater honor for a Christian than knowing that the King of Kings has chosen you.
 It wasn’t based on our ability, so we shouldn’t be prideful.
 Being chosen should give us confidence and change how we live our lives.
 How do you feel about being chosen by the King of Kings?

 June 3 TEAMWORK